eBruno-Sec/cybersecurity-learning-portfolio/tryhackme/advent-of-cyber/advent-of-cyber-2024/challenges/Day1-5.md

 cyberchef
 change management system

+Creds are given which is elastic:elastic, log in to elastic siem, pull up evens > open menu > select discover > click where it says "15 minutes ago" that is the from, select absolute , change date to Dec 1st, 2024 0900, click where it says "now", absolute change to same date 0930.
+That is same day and 30 mins of log.

 What is the name of the account causing all the failed login attempts?
 Answer: service_admin
 How many failed logon attempts were observed?